All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Museum of Corinth: (left) relief portraying a fight with an Amazon (IInd century AD), a similar relief is shown in the image used as background for this page; (right) detail of the armour of an emperor

-The fight between the Athenians led by Theseus or the Greeks led by Achilles and the Amazons was a preferred subject for reliefs, especially for those decorating sarcophagi, but the intent of this relief was almost didactic: to show the military equipment used by the fighters; in particular the artist drew attention to the pelta, the Amazon's shield which resembled a crescent (the Amazons worshipped the Moon).
-The Romans were fascinated by the shape of this shield and many Roman mosaics (e.g. at Tipasa in Algeria) are decorated with motifs based on it; Emperor Domitian commissioned the design of a fountain showing four pelta for his Domus Flavia.
+The fight between the Athenians led by Theseus or the Greeks led by Achilles and the Amazons was a preferred subject for reliefs, especially for those decorating sarcophagi, but the intent of this relief was almost didactic: to show the military equipment used by the fighters; in particular the artist drew attention to the peltae, the Amazon's shield which resembled a crescent (the Amazons worshipped the Moon).
+The Romans were fascinated by the shape of this shield and many Roman mosaics (e.g. at Tipasa in Algeria) are decorated with motifs based on it; you may wish to see a fountain showing four peltae at Domus Augustana in Rome.

 Roman emperors had a grand uniform they wore only in ... statues.
 In Augustus of Prima Porta the emperor was portrayed wearing a very elaborate and decorated armour; his successors (see some statues from Perge) followed his example and wanted their armours to be more and more decorated to convey a long series of messages to the viewer; animal heads were probably a reference to the emperor's qualities and skills.